-So Paul isn’t saying, ‘If you give generously God will reward you by pandering to your materialistic lifestyle’.
+So he isn’t saying, ‘If you give generously God will reward you by pandering to your materialistic lifestyle’.
 Rather, as the New Living Translation puts it in verse 8, ‘God will generously provide all you need.
 Then you will always have everything you need and plenty left over to share with others’.
 Do you see God’s priority here?
-It’s not that I’ll be able to buy an even nicer and more expensive Larrivée guitar!
+It’s not that I’ll be able to buy an even nicer and more expensive guitar!
 It’s that I’ll always have enough to provide for my basic needs, and then to continue to be generous to the poor.
 So it’s not an extravagant payoff, but it is a payoff!
-I mentioned last week the couple in our first parish in the early 1980s whose net income for the year was about $1600, but who told me ‘We can’t afford not to tithe!’
-Their attitude was that this promise of God was worth more than any worldly wealth.
-God is no one’s debtor; he will always honour generosity and make sure that we aren’t the losers for it.

 So the first benefit is a promise that God will provide for our needs too.
 The second benefit is the enduring benefit of a righteous character.
 In verse 9 he quotes from Psalm 112, which talks about the righteous person: